timothyvictor/laravel-elixir-foundation-font-awesome-recipe/README.md

 ## How to use

-First, you'll need to install foundation with bower to the `resources/assets` folder.
+First, you'll need to install Foundation, using Bower, to the `resources/assets` folder.
 After you've done that...

 * Download or clone this repository and copy the contents of gulpfile.js into your Laravel project's gulpfile.js
 * Run `gulp` from the terminal